vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `pre-start`
   `pre-start` hook is run in the host's namespace before the container is mounted.
-  The container's cgroups have already been configured and distribution-support code has been run.
+  The container's cgroups have already been configured.
 If `pre-start` exits with a non-zero status, the container's start is aborted.

 `veth-up`
   `veth-up` hook is run in the host's namespace when the veth pair is created.